EssenceSentry/data_download_pipelines/README.md

 A set of utilities for declarative specification of data download pipelines for ETL jobs.
 Great care was taken not to add external dependencies (it only requires `paramiko` to manage SSH connections).

-At the moment, these utilities are focused on retrieving data from FTP servers or from remote machines using SSH or URLs without authentication.
+At the moment, these utilities are focused on retrieving data from FTP servers, from remote machines using SSH or files downloaded from URLs.

 ### A few examples